KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 * `KNAPSACK_PRO_LOG_LEVEL` - it determines how much debugging info should be produced by the Knapsack Pro client to the output during the runtime of tests.
 The default is `info`.
 If you set the `debug` value then the Knapsack Pro client should show in the output a payload of requests and responses from the Knapsack Pro API.

 * `KNAPSACK_PRO_ENDPOINT` - it's the URL of the Knapsack Pro API.
 The default value is `https://api.knapsackpro.com` which is production API.
-For testing purposes, we internally use staging API `https://api-staging.knapsackpro.com`.
-I recommend using production API and your API token from the user dashboard.
+You can use our production API and your API token from the user dashboard for testing purposes.

 * `KNAPSACK_PRO_TEST_SUITE_TOKEN` - it's an API token that you can use to connect with Knapsack Pro API.
 If the value is not defined then an error should be raised.